BlaqueDevs/se-assignment-day-5-technical-writing-and-review-usanCode/README.md

 Answer:

-Sketches and illustrations help to better understand ideas therefore making the info more visuals transform raw data into meaningful insights.
+Sketches and illustrations help to better understand ideas therefore making the info more digestible visuals transform raw data into meaningful insights.

 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?